Reason Why Stakeholders trust Financial Auditor more than Accountants?

 Both have different roles to play in an organization

 Accounting information is not usually sufficient enough to highlight the position of a business at a particular time.
 Remember accounting information serves a lot of purpose to the organization.
-For example the stakeholders of the organization can check out on how their investment performs?
+For example, the stakeholders of the organization can check out on how their investment performs?

 Thus an organization will need to confirm if indeed the assertions made by the accountant are credible enough and they will bank on whether an internal or external auditor to back up the facts.
 At times, errors of omission, commission and other types of error may occur during the posting of the accounting information in the ledger accounts.
 These errors will affect the accountant’s integrity and thus spoil their reputations.
-This implies that even good accountants with lot of experience may just need to pass the audit check for clarification.
+This implies that even good accountants with a lot of experience may just need to pass the audit check for clarification.

-Moreover, not all parties will be satisfied by the accounting information.
+Moreover, not all parties will be satisfied with the accounting information.
 We somehow know that at times the accounting information may be falsified for possible evasion of tax to the government or for possible sourcing out of funds from banks and other financial institutions.

 This may lead to a situation whereby the accounting information fairly represents the company financial position at that given time.
-The shareholders may be satisfied with the accounting information but other parties such as banks, suppliers, customers and other companies employees may be interested in knowing if the financial statement is fairly in accordance to the company material facts thus they will need a financial auditor for the clarification.
+The shareholders may be satisfied with the accounting information but other parties such as banks, suppliers, customers, and other companies employees may be interested in knowing if the financial statement is fairly in accordance to the company material facts thus they will need a financial auditor for the clarification.

-In conclusion, both accountants and financial auditors play a part in the company organization.
-It thus calls for each part to be professional enough to do his or her own work efficiently by maintaining their work code of ethics and no party will be superior or inferior to the other.
+“In conclusion, both accountants and financial auditor play a part in the company organization.
+It thus calls for each part to be professional enough to do his or her own work efficiently by maintaining their work code of ethics and no party will be superior or inferior to the other.”